jkillingsworth/gnuplot-perf/README.md

 ## Overview

-This is a set of tests that compare performance differences between two different version of Gnuplot running on a Windows system.
+This repo contains a set of tests that compare the performance of two different versions of Gnuplot running on a Windows system.

 To run the tests, the following prerequisites need to be in place: